Saint François-Xavier school

 On 6 February 2016, the first Certificat d’Aptitudes Professionnelles (CAP) vocational training certificate in hospitality-catering careers was awarded to students from ″La Rizière″.
 It is the conclusion of two years (2013-2015) of experimentation in new national syllabuses.
 These syllabuses are the result of coordinated work by the IECD, the Ministry of Employment, Technical Education and Vocational Training (MEETFP), and the National Tourist Office of Madagascar (ONTM) since 2012.
 After the passing of the law on the National Policy of Employment and Vocational Training (PNEFP) at the end of 2015, the IECD and its partners (the Italian NGO VIS and the International Francophone Organization), spent one year supporting the Madagascan Ministry (MEETFP) in the implementation of its policy.
 Thus, the first elements of a sustainable system for the development of technical and vocational skills have been set up.

-- 116 students benefited from training, 72% of whom were young girls.
+- 103 students benefited from training, 72% of whom were girls.

 - 100% success rate in the exams.

-- 180 additional young people benefitted from professional orientation and integration supports.
+- 151 additional young people accompanied by guidance and integration programs.